-According to the Regulation and the Law the minimum capital adequacy ratio is 8% and the minimum own capital is €125,000.
-As at 31 December 2015, the Company's total risk exposure amount was €563,350 resulting in a capital adequacy ratio of 22,9%, which is significantly higher than the minimum required of 8%.
-Moreover, the minimum capital requirements set by CySEC is €125,000, and the Company's total eligible capital is €129,105 i.e. above this minimum threshold.
+According to the Regulation and the Law the minimum total capital adequacy ratio is 8% and the minimum own capital is epsilon125,000.
+As at 31 December 2016, the Company's total risk exposure amount was epsilon562,500 resulting in a total capital adequacy ratio of 20,4%, which is above the minimum required of 8%.
+However, the total capital of epsilon125,000 was below the minimum capital of epsilon125,000 prescribed by CySEC.
+The Company proceeded to remedy this capital shortfall in January 2017 through a shareholder capital injection of €102,000 qualifying as CET1 capital.

-Further the Company's total eligible capital stated above covers the Fixed Overheads Requirement (25% \ Fixed Overheads) of €45,068 by 2,9 times.
+The Company's total eligible capital at 31 December 2016 of €114,600 exceeds the Fixed Overheads Requirement (25% Fixed Overheads) of €45,000:

-2015

-m + I G + I (O T I I ) €000
+2016

+€000

+Common Equity Tier 1 Capital 55,6

+Additional Tier 1 Capital Nil

+Tier 2 Capital 59,0

-Total Capital (Own Funds) 129
+Total Capital (Own Funds) 114,6

-Risk weighted exposure amounts for credit, counterparty credit and dilution risks 233

-and free deliveries
+Risk weighted exposure amounts for credit, counterparty credit and dilution risks and free deliveries 223,1

 Total risk exposure amount for settlement/delivery risk 0

-Total risk exposure amount for position, foreign exchange and commodities risks 0
+Total risk exposure amount for position, foreign exchange and commodities risks 3,6

 Total risk exposure amount for operational risk (OPR) 0

-Additional risk exposure amount due to fixed overheads 330
+Additional risk exposure amount due to fixed overheads 335,8

 Total risk exposure amount for credit valuation adjustment 0

 Total risk exposure amount related to large exposures in the trading book 0

 Other risk exposure amounts 0

-TOTAL RISK EXPOSURE AMOUNT 563
+TOTAL RISK EXPOSURE AMOUNT 562,5

-CET1 Capital ratio 22.9%
+CET1 Capital ratio 9,9%

-T1 Capital ratio 22.9%
+T1 Capital ratio 9,9%

-Total Capital ratio 22.9%
+Total Capital ratio 20,4%